AdobeXD/plugin-samples/reference/uxp/module/storage.md

 <a name="module-storage-modes" id="module-storage-modes"></a>

 ### storage.modes
-This namespace describes the file open modes. for eg: open file in read-only or both read-write
+This namespace describes the access modes that can be supported by a given File entry.

 **Kind**: static constant of [`storage`](#module-storage)
 **Access**: public